itsniteshh/2025-PYTHON-JOURNEY-/Everyday planner.md

 #started this challenge again and again on 23rd Dec' 2024
 (NOTE: starting with Angela Yu's course from Day 1 so creating this new repo and started as Day 1 although I'm coding since 23rd Dec)

-# Day 1 -- 20th Oct
+# Day 1 - 16th Nov
--- Started with Python crash course book
+-- Started with Python for everybody course
--- Completed Variables and Data types exercise

-# Day 2 -- 21st Oct
--- Completed Intro and Working with List

-# Day 3 -- 22nd Oct
--- Completed Working with Lists exercise

-# Day 4 -- 23rd Oct
--- Started with if statements and conditionals

-# Day 1 -- 12th Nov
--- Started with if statements

-# Day 2 -- 13th Nov